Vhonani-AI/Dashboards/README.md

 ## Overview

 This project demonstrates the use of Business Intelligence tools to transform raw data into actionable business insights.
-Two reporting platforms were used—Google Looker Studio and Power BI—to showcase different approaches to data visualization, analysis, and stakeholder reporting.
+Two reporting platforms were used: Google Looker Studio and Power BI, to showcase different approaches to data visualization, analysis, and stakeholder reporting.

 ---